-- Aggressive or prolonged CPR to a patient with defibrillation pads attached can cause damage to the pads.
+- Disconnect all non-defibrillator proof equipment from the patient before defibrillation to prevent electrical shock hazard and potential damage to that equipment. - Aggressive or prolonged CPR to a patient with defibrillation pads attached can cause damage to the pads.
 Replace the defibrillation pads if they become damaged during use. - Possible Radio Frequency (RF) interference from RF devices such as cellular phones and two-way radios can cause improper AED operation.
 Normally using a cell phone near the AED should not cause a problem; however, a distance of 2 meters (6 feet) between RF devices and the DDU-2000 Series AED is recommended. - CPR during analysis can cause incorrect or delayed diagnosis by the patient analysis system. - Handling or transporting the patient during ECG analysis can cause incorrect or delayed diagnosis, especially if very low amplitude or low frequency rhythms are present.
 If the patient is being transported, stop vehicle before beginning ECG analysis. - In patients with cardiac pacemakers, the DDU-2000 Series AED may have reduced sensitivity and not detect all shockable rhythms.
 If you know the patient has an implanted pacemaker, do not place electrodes directly over an implanted device. - During defibrillation, air pockets between the skin and defibrillation pads can cause patient skin burns.
 To help prevent air pockets, make sure self-adhesive defibrillation pads completely adhere to the skin.
 Do not use dried out or expired defibrillation pads. - User-initiated and automatic self-tests are designed to assess the DDU-2000 Series AED's readiness for use.
-However, no degree of testing can assure performance or detect abuse, damage, or a defect that occurred after the most recent test is completed. - Use of damaged equipment or accessories may cause the device to perform improperly and/or result in injury to the patient or operator. - The DDU-2400 Manual Mode Charge feature can deliver dangerous energy when used inappropriately; Manual Mode is intended for use only by authorized operators who have been specifically trained in cardiac rhythm recognition and in manual defibrillation therapy. - Possible misinterpretation of ECG data.
+However, no degree of testing can assure performance or detect abuse, damage, or a defect that occurred after the most recent test is completed. - Use of damaged equipment or accessories may cause the device to perform improperly and/or result in injury to the patient or operator. - The DDU-2400 Manual Mode Charge feature can deliver high levels of energy; Manual Mode is intended for use only by authorized operators who have been specifically trained in cardiac rhythm recognition and in manual defibrillation therapy. - Possible misinterpretation of ECG data.
 The frequency response of the LCD display is intended for basic ECG rhythm identification; it does not provide the resolution required for pacemaker pulse identification or accurate measurements, such as QRS duration and ST segment interpretation.
 For such purposes an ECG Monitor with an appropriate frequency response should be used. - Follow voice prompts if the LCD screen becomes blank or unreadable.